 Glossary of HIV/AIDS Terms

-A prevention activity that aims to provide services to HIV-infected persons and their sex and needle-sharing partners so they can reduce their risk for infection or, if already infected, prevent transmission of HIV to others.
-It also seeks to help partners gain earlier access to individualized counseling, HIV testing, medical evaluation, treatment, and other prevention and support services.
+A prevention activity that aims to provide services to people with HIV and their sex and needle-sharing partners so they can reduce their risk of infection or, if already infected, prevent transmission of HIV to others.
+It also involves helping partners gain earlier access to individualized counseling, HIV testing, medical evaluation, treatment, and other prevention and support services.

 Lymphocytes bearing the CD4 marker that are responsible for many immune system functions, including turning antibody production on and off.

-A laboratory measurement that determines the percentage of packed red blood cells in a given volume of blood.
-In women red blood cells are normally 37 to 47 percent of their blood, and in men red blood cells are normally 40 to 54 percent of their blood.
+A laboratory measurement of the percentage of packed red blood cells in a given volume of blood.
+In women, red blood cells are normally 37 to 47 percent of their blood, and in men, red blood cells are normally 40 to 54 percent of their blood.

 The red, iron-based pigment in red blood cells that enables them to transport oxygen; normal hemoglobin values are 14-18 g/dL in men and 12-16 g/dL in women.
 Normal values in resource-poor countries may be lower.

 An inflammation of the liver.
 May be caused by bacterial or viral infection, parasitic infestation, alcohol, drugs, toxins, or transfusion of incompatible blood.
 Although many cases of hepatitis are not a serious threat to health, the disease can become chronic and can sometimes lead to liver failure and death.
 There are four major types of viral hepatitis: A, B, C, and D.